FieldRobotEvent/virtual_maize_field/README.md

 ![Screenshot of a generated map with maize plants and pumpkins](./misc/screenshot_v4.0.png)

 ## Installation
 This package has been tested on ROS melodic and ROS noetic.
+For the ROS2 version of this repository, see the [ros2](https://github.com/FieldRobotEvent/virtual_maize_field/tree/ros2) branch.

 Additional you'll need the following packages: